John Wilson Foster: Early life and career

-John Wilson (Jack) Foster was born and grew up in Belfast, Northern Ireland, the son of William Foster (draughtsman) and Gertrude Foster (nee Scott) who both came from working-class east Belfast.
-He was educated at Annadale Grammar School, a post-Butler Education Act (1947, Northern Ireland) school.
+John Wilson (Jack) Foster was born and grew up in Belfast, Northern Ireland, the son of William Foster (draughtsman) and Gertrude Foster (née Scott) who both came from working-class east Belfast.
+He was educated at Annadale Grammar School, a post-Butler Education Act (Northern Ireland) 1947 school.
 He won a scholarship to Queen's University Belfast where he graduated B.A.
 (1963) in English, philosophy and social anthropology, and M.A.
 (1965) in English and philosophy.
 His graduate teachers and mentors were the philosopher W.B.
 Gallie and the critic and poet Philip Hobsbaum who had been taught by F.R.
 Leavis and William Empson.

 On a Fulbright Travelling Scholarship he was accepted into the PhD program of the University of Oregon, USA (Department of English) and received his doctorate in 1970 with a dissertation on the Irish fiction writers Brian Moore, Michael McLaverty and Benedict Kiely.
 He returned to Ireland and before being appointed in 1974 to the Department of English, University of British Columbia (UBC), Canada, he lived in Belfast then Dublin and expanded his dissertation to become his first book, Forces and Themes in Ulster Fiction (Rowman & Littlefield; Gill & Macmillan, 1974), the first charting of Northern Irish fiction.